usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image25|

--  The “create new CSV” button will create an .csv with the original dataset and 7 new columns (“I”,“P”,”PI”, “S”,“SI”,“U”, and “X”) , which contain the new tags from each category.
+-  The “create new CSV” button will open a save window.
+A .csv file will be created with the original dataset and 7 new columns (“I”,“P”,”PI”, “S”,“SI”,“U”, and “X”) , which contain the new tags from each category.
 Please note that “X” contains any stop words.

 |image26|

--  The “create a HDFS (binary)” button will create a .h5 file.
+-  The “create a HDFS (binary)” button will open a save window and create a .h5 file.
 This file will be utilized later on to visualise the data on the Nestor Dashboard.
    It stores the tagged data with three keys - the original data (only columns with **updated headers** - as discussed in the step: `Dropdown Categories`_.), an occurrence matrix for tags versus documents, and an